 My hurt is not only for her.
 And perhaps somehow for the childhood I did not have, which comes in unexpected waves of grief.
 But for every child who walks this same road.
 Who does not have what God knows they need.
 And for the selfish neglect of His church to stand in the gap.
 We cannot claim His name if we do not carry His heart.
 We have loved our own comfort and convenience more than Christ.
 And these kids have paid the price for our self-consumed lives.
 This is not His fault, it is ours.
 We cannot ask Him why these things happen to these kids.
 Here’s the thing.
 They have lost parents because we have not been in our communities leading them to Christ.
 And we have not come to their rescue to love them as Christ when their parents cannot.

 There are so many myths about foster care.
 We cannot arrogantly look down on bio parents for their addictions and choices when we have not been there to help them out of their pit and walked with them towards Jesus.
 It is a myth that they can just get it together.
-We also cannot assume that entering foster care is the trauma because for these kids, being in the neglectful, abusive home is the trauma.
-We also cannot assume that entering the home of a stranger, even though it may be better and safer, is not terrifying.
+We cannot assume that entering foster care is the trauma because for these kids, being in the neglectful, abusive home is the start of their trauma.
+At the same time, we also cannot assume that entering the home of a stranger, even though it may be better or safer, is not equally terrifying.
 It is it’s own trauma.
-Another myth is that these are bad kids.
+It is an unfair and uneducated myth that these are bad kids.
 No, they come from bad circumstances that have resulted in bad consequences and resulting behaviors, through no fault of their own.
 And the most damaging myth is that kids are resilient.
+Because it lets us off the hook.
 They have the potential to be resilient, but resiliency requires relationship.
 I could nerd out on verbiage like ACE’s and the lasting adverse impact these children face.
 I will refrain.
 Here is what you need to know.
 Through safe, stable loving relationships, these children can have hope-filled futures.
 Your role re-wires their minds and brings healing to their hearts.
 We want to see things black and white, but when it comes to the mess of sin, it is not.
 It is both and.
 It is trauma to stay in the chaos and it is trauma to leave the chaos.
 It is all trauma because it is all not God’s good and perfect design.
 These myths must stop being our excuses to excuse God’s expectation of us to enter their chaos.
 God does have an answer to this mess and it is us.

 This is love, that we lay down our lives.
 We do not love Christ because we have not loved the least.
 We have kept these kids from coming to Christ because we have not been His hands and feet of safety and protection.
 We have not opened the doors of our homes.
 And He says it would be better for us to tie a millstone around our necks and drown in the sea.
 You see, we want to blame the parents.
 When we are the ones with Christ.
 Thus, our silence is the more sinful.
 Because we know what He has commanded.
 But we have settled for a self-righteous religion, foolishly believing that if we live our upstanding moral lives, then we are living obediently to our Savior.
 It doesn’t take much reading in the New Testament to learn that Jesus condemned such pride.